 During treatment, patients report feeling a warm sensation, however, IPL should not feel uncomfortable.
 Your doctor usually follows up IPL with meibomian gland expression to increase good oil flow and aid in the healing process.
 You will also be advised to avoid direct sun exposure for several days after treatment and to apply SPF.

 While IPL is relatively new to the world of ophthalmology, it has been used by dermatologists for over 20 years to treat various inflammatory skin disorders1.
-However, initial ophthalmological studies show a significant improvement of the dry eye following IPL treatments, both clinically from a medical perspective, and symptomatically from patients’ perspectives2.
+However, initial ophthalmological studies show a significant improvement in the dry eye following IPL treatments, both clinically from a medical perspective, and symptomatically from patients’ perspectives2.

 For more information on IPL treatment, please contact Seema Eye Care Centre.